Section I – Purpose

 - Each team Captain must keep a copy of the rules and refer to the rules if any dispute arises during league play.
 Captains must notify the Board, via the League Director (or President if the League Director is unavailable) of significant rule disputes within a week of the occurrence.

 - If a Member purposefully damages the venue, throws darts at anything or anyone other than the dart board, injures, cheats, deceives, heckles, harasses, or otherwise acts in a highly unsportsmanlike manner, that Member may be sanctioned by the Board.

 - Members may be sanctioned for habitual or blatant disregard for league rules.

 - Sanctions may include fines, temporary or permanent termination of membership, verbal admonishment, or police involvement for criminal activity.

 - The Board will determine sanctions after a scheduled meeting of the Board where the offending Member(s) will have the opportunity to be heard.
 The offending member(s) must be given at least twenty-four (24) hour’s notice of said meeting.

 - The annually elected Board of Directors (BoD) shall consist of seven (7) members.

 - The BoD Members shall serve two (2) year terms, and may be reelected after such term.
-There shall be a six (6) year maximum in each position.

 - There are multiple roles and responsibilities for the Board of Directors.
 These are assigned across the seven (7) board members to ensure all aspects of PADA business are covered.
 (Roles are described in Section VIII)